wulfgarpro/wulfgar.pro/_posts/2016-04-15-synchronize-zsh-history-over-the-internet-with-oh-my-zsh-and-history-sync.md

 1. Encrypt $HOME/.zsh_history using GPG public key encryption on source computer
 2. Push encrypted zsh_history to a remote Git repository
-3. Pull encrypted zsh_history from Git repository and decrypt on destination computer
+3. Pull encrypted zsh_history from said Git repository and decrypt on destination computer
 4. Merge decrypted zsh\_history with $HOME/.zsh_history

-All of this is achievable using the history-sync's alias commands:
+All of this is achievable using history-sync's alias commands:

 * `zhps -r <string> -r <string> -r ...`
 * `zhpl`